openSUSE/libstorage-ng/doc/meetings/yast-storage-requirements.md

    * PPC (Power PC)
        * can use MS-DOS or GPT disk label
-       * requires PReP partition in KVM or LPAR, on LPAR less than 8MB, idealy size of grub2 stage1
+       * requires PReP partition in KVM or LPAR, on LPAR less than 8MB, ideally size of grub2 stage1
        * no special partition required for OPAL/PowerNV/Bare
        * ***TO DO: Get more information from the PPC arch maintainers***